One Token to Fool LLM-as-a-Judge: Introduction

-Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{luong2024reft,lambert2024t,guo2025deepseek,su2025crossing} focuses on a reference-based setting, where the reward signal is provided by either a rule-based function or a generative, LLM-based judge.
-At each step of RLVR training, the reward model receives a question $q$, a response $r$ generated by the policy model, and a reference answer $a^*$, and produces a binary signal $y \in \{\texttt{YES}, \texttt{NO}\}$ that determines whether $r$ aligns with $a^*$ given $ q$.
-This reward signal provides guidance for training the policy model.
+\paragraph{Verifiable Reward Model.} Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{luong2024reft,lambert2024t,guo2025deepseek,su2025crossing} focuses on a reference-based setting, where the reward signal is provided by either a rule-based function or a generative, LLM-based judge.
+At each step of RLVR training, the reward model receives a question $q$, a response $o$ generated by the policy model, and a reference answer $a^*$, and produces a binary signal $y \in \{\texttt{YES}, \texttt{NO}\}$ that determines whether $o$ aligns with $a^*$ given $ q$.

 Formally, the LLM judge defines a function: